shaundon/codakuma-website/_posts/2020-12-23-capture-screenshot-in-swiftui.markdown

 Setting aside the white square issue, I thought about the problem a bit more.
 I was creating a copy of my SwiftUI view and then capturing it before it had time to finish updating, which is why the map tiles were blank.
 I looked around for a way to delay the image capture until the view had time to update but didn't find anything.
 I also experimented with using `sleep` and `wait` as hacks, but they didn't work for me either.

 I decided to take a different approach.
 If a user manually screenshotted the screen and cropped it, the image would be perfect.
 Is there a way I could do that programmatically?
+After quite a lot of trial and error I figured it out.

 Here's how the code for that looks.
 I've added comments to each line to explain what's happening.